 Unfortunately, it’s a lot more complicated than that.
 It will take much more than a common metallic element like copper to take down something as complex as the COVID-19 pandemic.

 Copper Development Association Inc. released a public statement in response to the overwhelming notion that copper can successfully “kill” the COVID-19 virus.
-Following that line of logic, Copper Zap should probably do so as well.
+Following that line of logic, some might assume the Copper Zap should probably do so as well.

 It is true that copper has been shown to successfully kill certain types of bacteria and viruses in the past.
 However, there are not enough studies to show that it can actually effectively kill COVID-19.
 The Copper Development Association Inc. stresses the fact that copper is simply an element in the process of eliminating microbes, but it is not the be-all-end-all solution for eliminating a pandemic as complex as that of the coronavirus pandemic.

 A more practical application for copper would be to coat doorknobs in high risk environments with the material because microbes survive on copper surfaces for a shorter span of time.
 This can be implemented in hospitals, for example, or in schools when students are mandated by their governments to physically return to school.

-Is Copper Zap Really Effective in Curing the Common Cold?
+Is Copper Zap Really Effective in Curing or Preventing the Common Cold?

 Now that we understand how Copper Zap works in relation to bacteria and viruses, we can understand that it cannot eliminate a virus as powerful as COVID-19.
 However, the common cold virus is a lot easier for the human body to develop immunity over, and the virus has long been one that could easily be conquered.
-Does this mean that buying Copper Zap on Amazon means it does what its sellers claim it can do and you can actually be cured of the common cold through the sheer power of contact with copper?
+Does this mean that Copper Zap does what some claim it can do and you can actually be cured of the common cold through the sheer power of contact with copper?